logicmoo/NomicMU/README.md

 For example you can take the text from here: https://udel.edu/~os/riddle.html

 ````
-There are 5 houses in five different colors.
+There are 5 houses with five different colors.
 In each house lives a person with a different nationality.
 These five owners drink a certain type of beverage, smoke a certain brand of cigar and keep a certain pet.
 No owners have the same pet, smoke the same brand of cigar or drink the same beverage.